wlillisdev/hangman/README.md

    - Youtube videos about google maps api with javascript were followed from Traversy Media & Sam Codes.

 -  ## Python Libraries
     - random
-    - The random library was imported to generate a random word from the word.py file, each new game has a diffrent randon word.
+      - The random library was imported to generate a random word from the word.py file, each new game has a different random word.
     - os
       - The os library was imported to create a function to use the os.system to clear the terminal screen.
     - sys
       - The sys library was imported to create a function that allows the user to exit the game.
+    - time
+      - The time() function returns the number of seconds passed since epoch and was used to make the type write effect function.
+    - string
+      - The import string was used to define a constants set of ascii_letters in the alphabet which was used to define a set of characters that the user could only guess from in the main game function.
+    - colorama
+      - colorama was used to apply different colors in the games interface and improve error handling.

  -  ## Resources
     - [Stack Overflow](https://stackoverflow.com/)